-his analysis starts by estimating the number of people who have been affected by the criminal justice system in each of three distinctions, imprisonment, conviction of a felony that did not result in imprisonment, by the criminal justice system in each of three distinct ways: previous and conviction of a misdemeanor.
+This analysis starts by estimating the number of people who have been affected by the criminal justice system in each of three distinct ways: previous imprisonment, conviction of a felony that did not result in imprisonment, and conviction of a misdemeanor.
 Each of these sanctions is highly likely to reduce earnings, making it important to understand how widespread they are.

 There are many other ways that people can encounter the criminal justice system.
 According to the FBI, more than 70 million people in the United States have a criminal record of some kind, meaning they have at least been arrested.9 Millions of people cycle through American jails annually.
-And tens of millions of people have a family member who has been involved in the criminal justice system in some way.
-All of these interactions may disrupt earnings and result in other long-lasting, serious harms.
+And tens of millions of people have a family member who has been involved in the criminal justice system in some way.10 All of these interactions may disrupt earnings and result in other long-lasting, serious harms.
 This report's focus on conviction and imprisonment should not be read as trivializing or ignoring the costs of these other types of criminal justice involvement.